jiming-chen/jiming-chen.github.io/content/posts/jiyp2.md

 Of these functions, food logging and profile updates have side effects, namely updating the database accordingly.
 Food logging, as well as health information and restaurant menu searching, have return values which the main agent loop can use to appropriately formulate a response.

 ### How a single query turns into an answer (important)
 When you send a message, the model first decides which function(s) are needed.
-We immediately show a small animation (like “searching the web”) so you know work is happening.
+We immediately show a small animation (like “searching the web”, this is the called "ripple" animation in the diagram) so you know work is happening.
 The code then runs the chosen function—sometimes alongside a database query/side effect—and collects the results.
 With that context in hand, the model drafts a conversational answer (red box in diagram).
 Finally, we stream that answer back to the app so you can read it as it appears, rather than waiting for a long pause and a single wall of text.

 ## Advanced Features